-Another thing you have to note about your next GrabCar ride is: No mask, no ride.
+Another thing you have to note about your next GrabCar ride is: No mask and face shield, no ride.
 This protects you, the driver, and all people who may be riding in the same vehicle on the same day.
 Rest assured, GrabCar has rolled out strict protocols for daily disinfection.
 Since each driver was approved by the LTFRB, you can take comfort in the fact that both Grab and the government determined which drivers can actually adhere to the ‘new normal’ rules.

-Question: Can you take your mask off once you’re inside the vehicle?
+Question: Can you take your mask and face shield off once you’re inside the vehicle?
 Of course not.
 Let’s be responsible for ourselves and for others trying to make their way around the metro.

 Social distancing applies